kelvin-bz/blog/_posts/2024-07-07-introduction-to-solidity.md

 ```

-Functions in Solidity are blocks of code designed to perform specific tasks.
-They are fundamental building blocks of smart contracts, allowing developers to execute predefined instructions on the Ethereum blockchain.
-Let's break down the basics of functions in Solidity.

 ### Function Definition

 A function in Solidity is defined using the `function` keyword, followed by the function name, parameters, visibility specifier, and the function body.